Louise of Saxe-Gotha-Altenburg, Duchess of Saxe-Coburg-Saalfeld

 Louise’s father Augustus married again in 1802 to Princess Karoline Amalie of Hesse-Kassel.
 The marriage was childless, but Karoline Amalie was a devoted stepmother to Louise.
 Karoline Amalie and Augustus became estranged after a few years of marriage and Karoline Amalie withdrew from court life.

 On December 20, 1816, the engagement of Louise and the then Ernst III, Duke of Saxe-Coburg-Saalfeld (later Ernst I, Duke of Saxe-Coburg and Gotha) was announced.
 The couple married on July 3, 1817, at Louise’s birthplace Schloss Friedenstein.
 The bride was 16 and the groom was 33.
-There is some indication that Louise had heard about Ernst’s womanizing before her marriage and his several illegitimate children, but by all accounts, she was optimistic about a happy life with him.
+There is some indication that Louise had heard about Ernst’s womanizing before her marriage and his several illegitimate children, but she was optimistic about a happy life with him.

 The couple had two sons: